 For larger redshifts, we do not extrapolate optical depth due to the lack of information on extremely high redshift galaxy velocity dispersion function from hydrodynamical simulations.
 Instead, we take the conservative limit and assume the optical depth to be constant beyond $z_s=7$.

-For the magnification distribution, we extract the Type-II images from the Monte Carlo simulation samples for each redshift.
+For the magnification distribution, we extract the type II images from the Monte Carlo simulation samples for each redshift.
 Figure~\ref{P_dist} shows the rescaled image magnification distribution per $\log_{10}\mu$ at selected redshifts $z_s=0.5,0.8,2,6$.
-The \textit{left} panel includes all images with the peak dominated by the slightly magnified Type-I images.
-The \textit{right} panel contains only Type-II images, which constitute the demagnified image population.
+The \textit{left} panel includes all images with the peak dominated by the slightly magnified type I images.
+The \textit{right} panel contains only type II images, which constitute the demagnified image population.
 The rescaling normalizes the highest image count in each case to 1.
-Since the magnification for all images peaks around 1, we ignore it when calculating the detectable strongly-lensed GW events; instead, the detection rate of all strongly-lensed events can be estimated by multiplying the detectable BBH merger rate under the no-lensing hypothesis by the strong lensing optical depth, which, as the Monte Carlo samples show, is effectively identical to the Type-II image optical depth.
+Since the magnification for all images peaks around 1, we ignore it when calculating the detectable strongly lensed GW events; instead, the detection rate of all strongly lensed events can be estimated by multiplying the detectable BBH merger rate under the no-lensing hypothesis by the strong lensing optical depth, which, as the Monte Carlo samples show, is effectively identical to the type II image optical depth.

 We note that $\partial P_{\rm II}(\mu,z_s)/\partial \log_{10} \mu$ is independent from source redshift $z_s$ by construction, as Figure~\ref{P_dist} confirms.
 To explain this feature, we first note that the lens equation solution depends only on $\vec{\theta}/\theta_E$, where $\vec{\theta}=(x,y)$ and $\theta_E$ is defined in Eq.\eqref{eqn:thetaE}.
 Since the range of the possible lens angular positions, $\vec{\theta}$, is directly determined by $\theta_E$, the image solution (image count, magnification, etc.) and its distribution remain constant under the scaling.
 The only remaining redshift-dependent quantity is the galaxy velocity dispersion function.
 However, Eq.\eqref{eqn:psi_vz} shows that only the overall magnitude of $\Psi(\sigma_v,z_l)$ changes with redshift.
 Consequently, we expect a universal normalized magnification distribution for all redshifts.